Dental Care for Dogs

 - Swelling or draining lumps on the face

 - Lack of appetite or difficulty chewing

 What types of canine dental care services are offered at your clinic?

-During your initial appointment with the Veterinarian, we will do a complete physical exam and get a general idea of your pet’s oral health.
+During your initial appointment, with the Veterinarian, we will do a complete physical exam and get a general idea of your pet’s oral health.
 We will then create an estimate for a cleaning and include any extractions we can predict.
-It is impossible to tell which teeth, if any, need extraction until your pet is under anaesthesia, the mouth is explored and x-rays are taken.
-During your scheduled dental procedure, your pet will be anaesthetized and their teeth will be scaled and polished and each individual tooth assessed for disease processes.
+It is impossible to tell which teeth, if any, need extraction until your pet is under anesthesia, the mouth is explored, and x-rays are taken.
+During your scheduled dental procedure, your pet will be anesthetized, and their teeth will be scaled and polished and each individual tooth assessed for disease processes.
 Any problem teeth will be noted, possibly x-rayed and may be extracted if necessary.

 How often should I brush my dog’s teeth?